-- if there was a long-term reserve for an investment line in the previous published statement; - if the investment has consistently shown a significant unrecognised loss from its book value over a period of six consecutive months prior to closing; - > there are objective indicators of long-term impairment.
+- if the investment has consistently shown a significant unrecognised loss from its book value over a period of six consecutive months prior to closing; - > there are objective indicators of long-term impairment.

 For fiscal year 2015, a significant unrecognised loss from its book value is assumed if over a period of six months the security is consistently discounted at 20% off its cost price.